Charthaval: Religion

 Charthawal contains large populations of both Hindus and Muslims.

 Hinduism

 Several Hindu temples are based in Charthawal, including Thakurdwara, which was built in the thirteenth century.
-In 1910, this temple was repaired by one of the wazirs, a family member of Mughal Emperor Shahjahan.
+In 1910, this temple was repaired by one of the wazirs, a family member of Mughal Emperor Jhangir.
 Another significant temple is Sidhpeeth Devi Mandir.
 Many people worship Navaratri at this temple.
-Thirdly, there is an old Bharo Mandir in Murdapati Charthawal, which people visit every Saturday.
+Thirdly, there is an old Bharo Mandir in Murdapati Charthawal, which people visit every Saturday, that's why many people are called Choti Kashi.
 Locals believe that their wishes will be fulfilled if they visit this temple, and many people visit it in the month of Asadh.
+A famous writer Dr. Ashok Kumar Premi composed a song about this town's temples and special things.
 Finally, there is a shiv mandir where exists a natural Shivling where a large number of people visit in Sawan.
+This town is so auspicious because Bhagwan Mhadev appeared in front of atmadev brhamin and give a special idol of Radhavallabh ji at nearby Mhadev Mandir.
+Then a temple was built in one night for radhavallabh ji known as Thakurdwara mandir.